Election-Tech-Initiative/electionguard/docs/basics/steps/4_Decryption.md

 It is important to note that mathematically not every present guardian has to compute a Partial Decryption Share for every Missing Guardian.
 Only the Quorum Count of guardians are necessary to construct Partial Decryption Shares in order to compensate for any Missing Guardian.

-In this implementation, we take an approach that utilizes all Available Guardians to compensate for Missing Guardians.
+In this implementation, ElectionGuard takes an approach that utilizes all Available Guardians to compensate for Missing Guardians.
 When it is determined that guardians are missing, all available guardians each calculate a Partial Decryption Share for the missing guardian and publish the result.
 A Quorum of Guardians count of available Partial Decryption Shares is randomly selected from the pool of available partial decryption shares for a givenMissing Guardian.
 If more than one guardian is missing, we randomly choose to ignore the Partial Decryption Share provided by one of the Available Guardians whose partial decryption share was chosen for the previous Missing Guardian, and randomly select again from the pool of available Partial Decryption Shares.
 This ensures that all available guardians have the opportunity to participate in compensating for Missing Guardians.

-Glossary

-Guardian A guardian of the election who holds the ability to partially decrypt the election results Decryption Share A guardian's partial share of a decryption Encrypted Tally The homomorphically-combined and encrypted representation of all selections made for each option on every contest in the election.
-See Ballot Box for more information.
-Key Ceremony The process conducted at the beginning of the election to create the joint encryption context for encrypting ballots during the election.
-See Key Ceremony for more information.
-Quorum of Guardians The minimum count (threshold) of guardians that must be present in order to successfully decrypt the election results.
-Available Guardian A guardian that has announced as present for the decryption phase Missing Guardian A guardian who was configured during the Key Ceremony but who is not present for the decryption of the election results.
-Compensated Decryption Share - a partial decryption share value computed by an available guardian to compensate for a missing guardian so that the missing guardian's share can be generated and the election results can be successfully decrypted.
-Decryption Mediator - A component or actor responsible for composing each guardian's partial decryptions or compensated decryptions into the plaintext tally
-Process